In a month, I’ll be turning 28.

-Here are the 20 most unexpectedly brutal lessons you’ll learn in your 20s.
+Here are 20 unexpectedly brutal life lessons I learned during my 20s.

 1. No one else will prioritize you but you.